What is Docker?

 sudo systemctl status docker # check Docker status

-docker --version # check Docker version
+docker --version # verify binary

 Pull images, run containers, list and manage them.